ericf/express-handlebars/README.md

   * `[cache]`: Whether a cached template can be used if it have already been requested.
 This is recommended for production to avoid unnecessary file I/O.

+  * `[helpers]`: Render-level helpers should should be merged with (and will override) instance and global helper functions.

 * `callback`: Function to call once the template is retrieved.

 #### `renderView(viewPath, options|callback, [callback])`